 Troubleshooting Traffic Load Graphs

-This page provides suggestions for why no traffic load is displayed.
+This page provides suggestions for why no or low traffic load is displayed.

 When in the Details page viewing the Traffic Load (%) charts, if no chart points are seen then the likely causes of this are: